Orientation

 ATTEND THE CNS COLLEGE MEETING

 Learn more about CNS and opportunities for new students with Assistant Dean Anneke Chy!
-More details about the time and location will be shared in an email you receive from your CNS orientation academic advisor.
+More details about the time and location will be shared in an email you receive from CNS prior to your orientation session.

 Introduction and Building Your Schedule

-View this presentation to learn about CNS advising, degree options, FIGs, and which courses you will take next semester.
+View this presentation to learn about CNS advising, degree options, CNS Foundations, and which courses you will take next semester.

 When you have completed this presentation, view the Calculus presentation for your major below.